deweylab/RSEM/README.md

 __output_name:__ Prefix for all output files.

+__--seed seed:__ Set seed for the random number generator used in simulation.
+The seed should be a 32-bit unsigned integer.

 __-q:__ Set it will stop outputting intermediate information.

 ### Outputs:

-output_name.sim.isoforms.results, output_name.sim.genes.results: Expression levels estimated by counting where each simulated read comes from.
+output_name.sim.isoforms.results, output_name.sim.genes.results: Expression levels estimated by counting where each simulated read comes from. output_name.sim.alleles.results: Allele-specific expression levels estimated by counting where each simulated read comes from.

 output_name.fa if single-end without quality score;
 output_name.fq if single-end with quality score;